Anovia/partner-api-docs/README.md

 __Fee__: A monthly amount charged for a particular transaction type, product, or service.

-__Deposit__: A daily summary of funds depositied to a merchant's bank account for their processing revenue.
+__Deposit__: A daily summary of funds deposited to a merchant's bank account for their processing revenue.

 __Batch__: A group of authorized transactions that are submitted to the acquirer for settlement.
 Batches are usually settled daily, but this can also occur multiple times in a day, or every few days.

-__Transaction__: A settled transaction between cardholder and merchant.
+__Transaction__: A captured transaction between cardholder and merchant.
 Please note that only transactions that have been settled in a batch are reported at this time.

 ---
 ## Authentication